gaganawhad/notes/books/the-rspec-book/notes.md

 - One of the benifits of progressing in small steps is that when we introduce a new failure, we know exactly what we did, so we have context in which we can analyze the failure.

+#### Chapter 8 - Refactoring with Confidence

+- Generally we want to avoid writing procedural code (like `each` loops) because it has a tendency to grow in complexity and become progressively difficult to understand and maintain.

+-